 And that's all there is to it!
 Season to taste with salt and black pepper if desired.

-- Choose Ripe Tomatoes: The better your tomatoes, the better your soup.
-Look for ripe, in-season tomatoes that are firm to the touch and fragrant.
+- Use Ripe Tomatoes: The better your tomatoes, the better your soup.

-- Even Roasting: Cut the tomatoes and onion to relatively even sizes so they cook evenly.
-You don't want any burnt pieces!
+- Even Roasting: Cut the tomatoes and onion in similar sizes so they cook evenly.

-- Blending Options: If you like a chunkier texture, don't blend the soup as much.
+- Blending: If you like a chunkier texture, don't blend the soup as much.
 For a velvety smooth texture, blend longer.
 You can also strain the soup to remove any tomato skins that don't blend up.

 - Store Properly: If you have leftovers (lucky you!), store the soup in an airtight container in the fridge.
 It will keep for up to 3 days and makes a great quick meal.